-Namespaces : A namespace is a container where names are mapped to objects, they are used to avoid confusions in cases where same names exist in different namespaces.
-They are created by modules, functions, classes etc.
+A python namespace is a container where names are mapped to objects, they are used to avoid confusion in cases where the same names exist in different namespaces.
+They are created by modules, functions, classes, etc.

 inner pi variable outer pi variable

-Above program give different outputs because the same variable name pi resides in different namespaces, one inside the function print_pi and the other in the upper level.
+The above program gives different outputs because the same variable name pi resides in different namespaces, one inside the function print_pi and the other in the upper level.
 When print_pi() gets executed, ‘inner pi variable‘ is printed as that is pi value inside the function namespace.
 The value ‘outer pi variable‘ is printed when pi is referenced in the outer namespace.
-From the above example, we can guess that there definitely is a rule which is followed, in order in decide from which namespace a variable has to be picked.
+From the above example, we can guess that there definitely is a rule which is followed, in order in deciding from which namespace a variable has to be picked.

 - Local(L): Defined inside function/class